Belgian PM offers Obama beer bet over World Cup clash

 As of Friday morning, the U.S. President had not replied to the challenge.

-He may be well advised to abstain from such a bet, as Belgium are the bookies favorites going in to last 16 match on Tuesday.
+He may be well advised to abstain from such a bet, as Belgium are the bookies favourites going in to last 16 match on Tuesday.

 Obama should also be warned that a large number of Belgian beers have a very high alcohol content.
 It was not clear precisely what beers Di Rupo was offering in the bet.